Choosing a college that’s right for you means asking yourself big questions. Whether you can graduate in four years shouldn’t be one of them.

 • • •

-Stories like this are common at Carthage, where 95 percent of our graduates finish in four years.
+Stories like this are common at Carthage, where more than 90 percent of our graduates finish in four years.
 Compare that to 59 percent at small private colleges in general and 38 percent at regional public universities.

 That was a major selling point for Gabie Cypher ’16, who was determined to major in both social work and business management as long as it wasn’t “crazy expensive.”
 A variety of scholarships helped her to pick Carthage over a larger school, but she knew that aid wouldn’t cover any extra semesters.